nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

 You can now overwrite templates by writing a class that implements the template interface (or extends it to not need to copy over everything).
-Easiest way is then put this class into an app and load it (so you do not need to patch it in on every update).
+Easiest way is then put this class into an app and load it (so you do not need to patch it on every update).

 This is the interface of the class that needs to be implemented: https://github.com/nextcloud/server/blob/master/lib/public/Mail/IEMailTemplate.php